monitoring-mixins/mixtool/README.md

    Lint jsonnet files for correct structure of JSON objects

 OPTIONS:
-   --grafana       Lint Grafana dashboards against Grafana's schema --prometheus    Lint Prometheus alerts and rules and their given expressions --vendor value  Add folders to be used as vendor folders
+   --grafana                Lint Grafana dashboards against Grafana's schema --prometheus             Lint Prometheus alerts and rules and their given expressions --jpath value, -J value  Add folders to be used as vendor folders

 ```